 SustainaPac's high efficiency wheat straw pulping and thermoforming processes will produce natural fiber food service containers and tableware at pricing to the industry that will allow existing producers and marketers to profitably work through existing channels of distribution.
 Made right in the center of the North American market, SustainaPac products will also avoid the high cost of importation for marketers.

-SustainaPulp will build a state-of-the-art 330 million piece/year SustainaPac™ integrated wheat straw pulp mill and thermoforming plant to produce natural fiber, compostable food service containers and tableware in Saskatchewan, Canada
+SustainaPulp Canada will build a state-of-the-art 330 million piece/year SustainaPac™ integrated wheat straw pulp mill and thermoforming plant to make non-wood fiber based, compostable food service containers and tableware for the North American market

 Wheat straw fiber without PFAS' make the ideal natural product